-One of the things I did when we moved into our condo was to organize my kitchen with the girls in mind.
-The drawers under the counters in our new kitchen made this easier than the cupboards of our previous kitchen.
-Since then, I’ve greatly appreciated how creating a kid-friendly kitchen has helped my daughters learn responsibility and independence.
+One of the things I’ve done in my home is to organize my kitchen with my children in mind.
+I try to make the things they need accessible for them.
+I’ve greatly appreciated how creating a kid-friendly kitchen has helped my kids learn responsibility and independence.

 1. Make the Dishes Accessible